dreadb0t/CyberDefenders/README.md

 <p align="center">
 <img src="https://github.com/dreadb0t/CyberDefenders/blob/main/packetmaze.img/qq11.png"><br>

 The ip addres of the user connected to in packet 27300 is 172.67.162.206.
-Now, if we go to the resolved addresses from conversation ans search this ip address, we can see domain name.
+Now, if we go to the resolved addresses from conversation and search this ip address, we can see domain name.

 <p align="center">
 <img src="https://github.com/dreadb0t/CyberDefenders/blob/main/packetmaze.img/q11.png"><br>